Global hooks¶

 }

-• $args is currently not used but is reserved for future uses.
+is currently not implemented but is reserved for future use.

 None.